graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Note: due to the nature of tagged types, it is valid to mark a member of a
+Note: due to the nature of tagged types, it is valid to mark a member field of
-tagged type deprecated even when that member is non-nullable.
+a tagged type deprecated even when that member field is non-nullable.

 ### Tagged Extensions